hennig-lab/hennig-lab.github.io/_pages/join.md

 {{ site.baseurl }}/assets/images/email.png
 {% endcapture %}

-We are actively recruiting Postdocs, Research Scientists, and PhD students interested in computational neuroscience and learning.
+We are seeking Postdocs, Research Scientists, and PhD students interested in computational neuroscience and learning.
 We are committed to building an inclusive workplace that prizes open communication, teamwork, and curiosity.

 ## Postdocs and Research Scientists